 Like numerous other Native American tribes, the knowledge of Cherokee medicine was handed down from generation to generation to the “chosen” healers.
 Traditional Cherokee members consulted their medicine people for not only medical problems, but also dilemmas in their lives, and emotional problems.
-Like other Native American tribes, their most frequently used remedies were for common colds, aches and pains.
+Like other Native American tribes, their most frequently used remedies were for common colds, aches, and pains.

-Some common herbs used by the Cherokee as well as other Native American tribes was boneset tea, as a remedy for colds, while wild cherry bark was used for coughs, sore throat, and diarrhea.
-To ease the pain during childbirth and speed the delivery process, Blue Cohosh root, was used in a tea.
+Some common herbs used by the Cherokee as well as other Native American tribes were boneset tea, as a remedy for colds, while wild cherry bark was used for coughs, sore throat, and diarrhea.
+To ease the pain during childbirth and speed the delivery process, Blue Cohosh root was used in a tea.
 Using Wild Carrot Blossoms and Devil’s Club could offset the ill effects of Diabetes.
 Fevers were soothed with teas made from Dogwood, Feverwort, and Willow bark.
 A still famously enjoyed Pennyroyal tea was thought to cure headaches, and they used Native Hemlock to help with the flu.